The Best Kitchen Sink Cookies

 Instructions

-- Mix the dry ingredients (flour, baking soda, salt) together in a bowl.2 ¼ cups all-purpose flour, ¾ tsp baking soda, 1 tsp salt
+- Mix dry ingredients together.
+Mix the flour, baking soda, salt together in a bowl and set aside.2 ¼ cups all-purpose flour, ¾ tsp baking soda, 1 tsp salt

-- Add the brown butter to a large bowl with the sugars and mix together with a whisk, spoon, or electric beater.16 tbsp unsalted butter, ¾ cup granulated sugar, ¾ cup brown sugar
+- Mix the wet ingredients together.
+In a separate large mixing bowl, add the brown butter and both sugars and mix together with a whisk, spoon, or electric beater.
+Mix in the eggs and the vanilla.16 tbsp unsalted butter, ¾ cup granulated sugar, ¾ cup brown sugar, 2 eggs, 2 tsp vanilla

-- Mix in the dry ingredients until just combined, then fold in the chocolate chips, toffee chips, and potato chips.½ cup toffee bits, 1 cup milk chocolate chips, 1 cup broken potato chips
+- Finish the cookie dough.
+Add the dry ingredients to the bowl with the wet ingredients and mix them in until just combined.
+Then fold in the chocolate chips, toffee chips, and potato chips.½ cup toffee bits, 1 cup milk chocolate chips, 1 cup broken potato chips

-- For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
+- Scoop the dough.
+For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
 This recipe should make about 16 to 20 large cookies.

-- Spread out 4 to 6 cookie dough balls onto the baking sheet.
-Press a couple more chocolate chips and potato chip pieces onto the tops of each dough ball.
+- Distribute the dough.
+Spread 4 to 6 cookie dough balls onto the prepared baking sheet (if you’re using 2 sheets, spread out another 4-6 cookies on the second sheet).
+Press a couple more chocolate chips and crushed potato chips onto the tops of each dough ball so that they’ll bake into the tops.

-- Lightly sprinkle a little flaky sea salt on top of the baked cookies.
+- Bake the cookies.
+Bake for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
+They’ll continue to cook for a few minutes after they come out of the oven, and cooking them a little less keeps them fudgy later.
+Lightly sprinkle a little flaky sea salt on top of the baked cookies.
 [You can skip this if you are watching your salt intake.]Flaky sea salt

-- Let the cookies rest for a few minutes, then move to a rack to cool completely.
+- Let them rest before eating.
+Let the cookies rest for a few minutes, then move them to a rack to cool completely before eating.
+The cookies are fudgier and more toffee-like after they've rested.